davidjgoss/davidjgoss.co/about.md

 ## Colophon ##

-I design and code this site myself.
-I tend to start with pen and paper and then move straight to designing in the browser.
-The text is set in [Overpass](http://overpassfont.org/), which is free and open source.
+I designed this site myself.
+Its text is set in [Overpass](http://overpassfont.org/), which is free and open source.
+I used [Sass](http://sass-lang.com/) (the SCSS flavour) to write the styles from scratch, except for my [modern reset](https://github.com/davidjgoss/modern-reset).

-These days, I'm using a 13" MacBook Air.
-I use [WebStorm](https://www.jetbrains.com/webstorm/) as my editor/IDE when working on this and most other projects, although I tend to use [VSCode](https://code.visualstudio.com/) for writing posts (in [Markdown](https://daringfireball.net/projects/markdown/), of course).
-[Chrome](https://www.google.com/chrome/) is my development browser.

-I use [Sass](http://sass-lang.com/) (the SCSS flavour) to write my CSS from scratch, except for my [modern reset](https://github.com/davidjgoss/modern-reset).
 The syntax highlighting in code examples is done with Lea Verou's [Prism](http://prismjs.com/).

-The site is built using [Jekyll](http://jekyllrb.com) and served via [GitHub Pages](https://pages.github.com).
+The content is written in in [Markdown](https://daringfireball.net/projects/markdown/).
+The site itself is built using [Jekyll](http://jekyllrb.com) and served via [GitHub Pages](https://pages.github.com).
 The source is [available on GitHub](https://github.com/davidjgoss/davidjgoss.github.io) and licensed under the [MIT license](https://opensource.org/licenses/MIT).